Vrroom/vrroom.github.io/_posts/2024-08-11-sign-detection.markdown

 I compared our classifier trained on Snorkel's probabilistic labels against few reasonable baselines.
 The simplest one is a majority vote, where among all the non-abstaining heuristics, we choose the majority vote.
 From the table, we can confirm our intuition that majority vote is not good.
 In fact, it's worse than our best heuristic (`movement`).

-To control for the effect of Snorkel, we also trained the classifier the classifier on the labels from the movement heuristic.
+To control for the effect of Snorkel, we also trained the classifier on labels from the `movement` heuristic.
 It is not surprising that this doesn't meaningfully impact the error rate.
 In fact, had it done so, I'd be more likely to attribute it to a bug in my code than to anything else.

 Training on Snorkel's probabilistic labels produces the best error rate.
 They are half of our best-performing heuristic (both on the dev and test set, incidentally).